EnderturtleOrz/wordpress-sqlite-tools/README-EN.md

 This repository provides a set of scripts for backing up, importing, exporting, and automating WordPress sites using SQLite, with support for syncing to Cloudflare R2 via rclone.

-**Outputs of scripts all written in Chinese but they should run well**
+**Outputs of scripts all written in Chinese but they should run well.**

 ## 1. Prerequisite
 - Linux environment (Ubuntu/Debian recommended)